 Another widely used leadership assessment tool is the Myers-Briggs Type Indicator (MBTI).
 Launched way back in 1962, the MBTI has now been around for over 50 years.
 Regularly used for team-building purposes, it divides everyone into one of 16 different personality types.
 These personalities are represented by a combination of four letters:

 - Judging (J) vs Perceiving (P)

-One criticism of the MBTI is that some employees forget their letter combination.
+One criticism of the MBTI is that some employees forget their letter combinations.
 However, if you keep employees engaged in an ongoing leadership development programme, the code should become familiar to them.
 Such a strategy is vital if the insights derived from taking the MTBI are ever going to be meaningfully acted upon.
-Furthermore, each four letter code is given a handy archetype like ‘The Artist’ or ‘The Architect’.
+Furthermore, each four-letter code is given a handy archetype like ‘The Artist’ or ‘The Architect’.

 Unusually among the best leadership assessment tools, the Gallup Strengthsfinder focuses predominantly on strengths rather than weaknesses, preferences or behaviours.
 The argument behind doing so is that it helps to create a more positive mindset in which employees feel motivated, productive and engaged.
 Ultimately, this can be better for morale than a long discussion of someone’s weaknesses.